sirbudd/Weather---App/README.md

 The producer will connect to the Weather API (Open Weather) and store your data in a shared memory block.

 The consumer will read this data, log it inside `logs.log`, send an email if the delta is too high, and close the shared memory block.

+## Adding cronjobs

+If you want to add those 2 python scripts to your crontab run `cronjob.py`.
+Run `crontab -l` in your terminal to check if they have been added.
+Run `crontab -r` to remove all cronjobs from your crontab